-The best size for a YouTube channel icon is 800 x 800 pixels, which you can whip up in PicMonkey using custom sizing in our Design tool.
-(For pixel geeks, your profile pic will render at 98 x 98 pixels.)
+The best size for a YouTube channel icon is 800 x 800 pixels, which you can whip up in PicMonkey using a blank canvas or a template.
+(For pixel geeks, your profile pic will render at 98 x 98 pixels once uploaded to YouTube.)

 On a desktop, your channel icon will appear as a circle underneath your banner.
 On Android and iOS devices, it will appear as a circle overlapping the banner’s lower left-hand corner.